GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

 *But PDB procedures are also called from other PDB procedures.*
 A call from another procedure may in fact pass more drawables than declared for drawable arity.
-That is a programming error on behalf of the caller.
+That is a programming error in the calling procedure.

-A well-written callee plugin that is passed more drawables than declared should return an error instead of processing any of the drawables.
+A well-written called plugin that is passed more drawables than declared should return an error instead of processing any of the drawables.
 Similarly for fewer than declared.

-A ScriptFu plugin can use script-fu-script-abort to declare an error when passed an improper count of drawables.